-There are a couple of scenario to this question.
-One is to be able to deposit a cheque in USD denomination to your Indian bank account and the other is to be able to deposit dollars as cash to your Indian bank account.
+There are two scenarios to this question.
+One is to be able to deposit a cheque in US dollars denomination to your Indian savings bank account and the other is to be able to deposit dollars as cash to your Indian bank account.

 Deposit USD Cheque in Indian Bank Account

 Yes, one can deposit check any currency cheque in his or her bank account.
-The process for clearance is longer and the cheque will be sent to the bank branch in the source country.
-Once cleared by the source bank the amount will be converted to Indian rupees at the prevailing conversion rate offered by the bank on that day and credited as INR to your bank account.
+The process for clearance is longer than the Indian bank to bank clearance.
+The reason being, the cheque needs to be sent to the bank in the source country for clearance.
+Once cleared by the source bank the amount will be converted to Indian rupees.
+The forex rates are pre-set by the banks for conversion.
+Finally, after the conversion, the INR amount will be credited to your bank account.